lior0110/regulations_analysis/Presentation Abstract.md

 ### Disclaimer

-Due to the project's results, I was asked to say it is not related to the company in the unit I work for!
+Due to the project's results, I was asked to say it is not related to the company or the unit I work for!

 ## Back story

 In 2023, as part of the product, we made NLP embeddings of the cyber regulations in the product.
-To the quality of the embeddings, we tried to use them for a grouping task and try to “rediscover” the groups we had in the data, but we ran into trouble because, regardless of what we tried, the groups we got from the embedding were totally different from the ones that are stated in the data.
+To check the quality of the embeddings, we tried to use them for a grouping task and try to “rediscover” the groups we had in the data, but we ran into trouble because, regardless of what we tried, the groups we got from the embedding were totally different from the ones that are stated in the data.
 After that, this part was abundant.
 But in the middle of 2024, I decided to revisit the project with all of the latest tools and knowledge.

+## Problem definition

+What is the problem and what we have done.

 ## Intro